SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/README.md

  - [Install the newest Eclipse platform and the newest ABAP Development Tools (ADT) plugin](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#3-install-the-abap-development-tools-adt)
  - [Adapt the Web Browser settings in your ADT installation](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#4-adapt-the-web-browser-settings-in-your-adt-installation)

-### ABAP User
+### ABAP System
-You also need a user on an SAP BTP ABAP environment or SAP S/4HANA Cloud, public edition (3SL), system - e.g. SAP BTP ABAP Environment Trial.
+You also need a user on an SAP BTP ABAP Environment, SAP S/4HANA Cloud, public edition (3SL), or SAP S/4HANA 2022 (or higher) system.
+For example, you can create an ABAP user on the free SAP BTP ABAP Environment Trial.

+Please check the following tutorial if you do not have a working account yet:
+ - [Create an SAP BTP ABAP Environment Trial User](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html)

+---
 > ⚠**Please note**⚠:
 >
-> 1️⃣ All exercises except Exercise 9 (Side Effects) can be performed on release 2022 of SAP S/4HANA, private cloud and on-premises editions.
+> 1. All exercises except Exercise 9 (Side Effects) can be performed on release 2022 of SAP S/4HANA, private cloud and on-premises editions.
->
-> 2️⃣ Participants of internal or external SAP events (e.g. **ABAP Developer Days**) will carry out the various exercises on a dedicated SAP BTP ABAP environment system set up by SAP team for the specific event.
+> 2. Participants of internal or external SAP events (e.g. **ABAP Developer Days**) will carry out the various exercises on a dedicated SAP BTP ABAP environment system set up by SAP team for the specific event.
->

-Please check the following tutorial if you do not have a working account yet:
- - [Create an SAP BTP ABAP Environment Trial User](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html)
+---
 </details>

 ## 🔎Overview